CHF program drastically cuts readmission rates

 Transitional care is key to results

-In the two years since implementation, an Illinois health care network’s clinical quality improvement program for congestive heart failure (CHF) patients has developed a module that has reduced readmissions to almost an eighth of the national average for CHF patients.
+In the two years since implementation, an Illinois health care network's clinical quality improvement program for CHF patients has developed a module that has reduced readmissions to almost an eighth of the national average.

-Welsh credits the transitional care program’s emphasis on outpatient follow-up and educational support.
-Advocate developed the transitional care program to help patients comply with their physician’s orders, she says.
+She credits the transitional care program's emphasis on outpatient follow-up and educational support.
+Advocate developed the transitional care program to help patients comply with their physician's orders, Welsh says.

 Patients in the program are identified with a CHF care card that alerts providers to their diagnosis, preventing duplication of previous work-ups.
-Each patient receives a telemanagement call 48 hours after discharge and again 10 days later to assess how they’re doing.
-Registered nurses use a prompting script to assess the patient’s diet, exercise, daily weight measurements, medication compliance, and general understanding of CHF.
+Patients receive a telemanagement call 48 hours after discharge and again 10 days later to assess how they're doing.
+Registered nurses use a prompting script to assess the patient's diet, exercise, daily weight measurements, medication compliance, and general understanding of CHF.

 Transitional care closes a gap

 The nurses make referrals to social services, schedule follow-up appointments, and arrange transportation if necessary.
 A "yes" answer to certain questions prompts the nurse to consult the patient's physician, who also receives a summary report of the call.

 Patients are scheduled to see their physician in the first week and then to see the CHF coordinator at the local hospital two weeks after discharge.
 The coordinator checks vital signs and weight and determines whether the patient needs additional individual follow-up or can be referred to group follow-up.
 The group meetings are held monthly for patients and families with speakers including nurses, cardiologists, dietitians, pharmacists, staff from patient support services, and staff from cardiac conditioning.
 (See chart on the CHF transitional care program, p.
 65.)